 Pascale Dubois, a Belgian national, became the World Bank Group’s Integrity Vice President on July 1, 2017.
+As of February 2, 2018, she is also acting Vice President for Ethics and Business Conduct.

 Ms. Dubois is a Senior Advisor to the American Bar Association Section of International Law’s Anti-Corruption Committee, having earlier served as Co-Chair for three years.
 She is also former Co-Chair of the International Bar Association’s Anti-Corruption Committee.
 She is a Certified Fraud Examiner (CFE).
 Since 2009, she has been an Adjunct Professor at Georgetown University Law Center, where she has taught a course on international anti-corruption.
 She speaks and publishes regularly on the World Bank’s efforts and other topics in international anti-corruption.